js-fitz/bloomberg-challenge/README.md

 # Bloomberg Challenge
-1D Candy Crush
+### 1D Candy Crush

-This coding challenge comes from a Bloomerg interview question posted on leetcode:
+This coding challenge comes from a Bloomerg interview question posted on leetcode, introduced to me by my instructor at General Assembly.

 https://leetcode.com/discuss/interview-question/380650/Bloomberg-or-Phone-Screen-or-Candy-Crush-1D